kahkashank/kahkashank.github.io/index.md

 ### Summary ###

-A **Senior Technical Writer**, with more than 10 years of experience in transforming complex technical information into easy-to-read, usable content, for a global audience.
-I am also an excellent communicator, with good organizational and problem-solving abilities—as they apply to the technical writing process, product development workflow, and project management—who completed all projects within the deadlines and budgets.
+A result-oriented and highly motivated **Senior Technical Writer**, with over ten years of technical writing and project management experience.
+My project experience includes documenting user manuals, administration guides, troubleshooting guides, interface description documents, marketing collaterals (such as white papers, case studies, and proposals), training packages, Web content, and product presentations.

+I have strong business and technical skills and good organizational and project management abilities.
+I am extremely quick at learning new technologies and work well in a team, as well as an individual contributor.

 I specialize in core product documentation for the telecommunication, wireless, and enterprise server domains.

 ### Technical Writing Experience ###